-1. Acknowledge the uniqueness of our true self the way it was created.
 The same self that we buried under the many protective layers of personas that are not truly you, with alien beliefs and behaviours inspired by the outer, not our inner world.
 This initial self is unique, magnificent and beautiful by default, the way it's always been.

 There's a set of powerful tools to follow to enable this process, but the most important of all is this realization.
 The steps described below are inspired by teachings of Brandon Bays from her book 'Freedom Is'.
 I drew the essential information out of it and adapted it to create a clear process which worked for myself and my clients.